 2. Diversify your investments

 Business owners tend to reinvest all their personal capital into the company, but Money Monarch advises that it’s important to diversify your investment.
 Owning a business is risky, with statistics showing only 50% of small businesses surviving five years.
-Read tips on other forms of investments you can include in your portfolio and choose one that’s best suited for your financial goals.
+Read tips on other forms of investments like Motley Fool Stock Advisor review from Joy Wallet.
+You can include in your portfolio and choose one that’s best suited for your financial goals.
 You can start with side businesses but also remember to channel some of your money to bonds, stocks, real estate, and other investment options.

 3. Plan for off-season